 If the terms of the Separation Agreement expressly state that it is not to incorporated in to the Decree, then the Agreement becomes an enforceable contract between the parties with all of applicable remedies for a breach of contract.

 If you are experiencing a breach of your separation agreement, our knowledgeable and caring attorneys will be on your side, helping you can reach a satisfactory outcome.
-Call 303-688-0944 to discuss your needs or arrange a no cost, no obligation consultation.
+Call 303-688-0944 to discuss your needs or arrange a no cost, no obligation case assessment.